helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Success is not a harbor but a voyage with its own perils to the spirit.</h3 quote>
+<h3 quote align='center'>To me, the job of the artist is to provide a useful and intelligent vocabulary for the world to be able to articulate feelings they experience everyday, and otherwise wouldn't have the means to express in a meaningful and useful way.</h3 quote>

 ---